 - Pixel 3 XL

 Google Fi works with more than just smartphones, but it’s not quite the same experience.
-A data-only SIM that lacks calling and texting features works on select iPad models and Android tablets, but only a handful of Google Fi users can add up to nine data-only SIMs to a single plan.
+A data-only SIM that lacks calling and texting features works on select iPad models and Android tablets; Google Fi subscribers can add up to nine data-only SIMs to a single plan.

 Here is a full list of tablets and iPads compatible with Google Fi: